Quality Payments – Safeguarding

 Q. Are part-time staff included in the safeguarding quality criterion?

 Yes.
-This quality criterion applies to all pharmacy professionals working at the pharmacy.
+This quality criterion applies to all registered pharmacy professionals working at the pharmacy.
 The number of hours a member of staff is employed for is not relevant for this quality criterion.

 Q. The safeguarding quality criterion states that 80% of registered pharmacy professionals working at the pharmacy have achieved level 2 safeguarding status for children and vulnerable adults in the last two years; does this include locums?